fercreek/personal-blog/content/my-impossible-list.md

 - Break dance
   - 5 flares
   - Airtrack
-- Dance in a salsa choreography
+- ✅ Dance in a salsa choreography _(November 2019)_
+- Salsa/Bachata choreography with partner

 # Professional Goals

-- Earn 100k in one year
 - Contribute to open source community
 - Get 100 blog visits, all time
 - Be the CTO of a startup